Scott Urick

 Scott Urick (born July 15, 1977) is a lacrosse coach and former professional player.
-Urick was a high school all-American and won two Virginia state championships while playing for Robinson High School.
-He attended Georgetown University, where he was captain of the Hoyas team in both his junior and senior years.

 He currently serves as Assistant Director of Athletics and Varsity Lacrosse Head Coach at Georgetown Prep.
 He previously served as an assistant coach for the Hoyas under his father, longtime head coach Dave Urick.

+Early life

+Urick grew up in Geneva, New York, where his dad coached the lacrosse team at Hobart College.
+He moved with his family to Fairfax, Virginia, after his dad was hired at Georgetown.
+Urick attended Robinson High School in Fairfax, where he was an all-American and won two Virginia state championships in lacrosse.
+He attended Georgetown University, where he was captain of the Hoyas team in both his junior and senior years.

 MLL career

 Urick played professionally in Major League Lacrosse (MLL) for nine seasons.
 Playing for the New Jersey Pride and the Chesapeake Bayhawks, he retired in 2009 as the third all-time leading goal scorer in MLL history.

 Team USA

 Urick played for the 2006 U.S. Men's National Team in World Lacrosse Championship and lead the team in goals.